 After experiencing JBL L26, I really wanted to get my hands on JBL L100 to see what they are all about.
 I patiently waited for a year, and eventually, a set came up on eBay – 2h drive from where I live.
 I made an offer and couple of days later I became an owner of a set of legendary JBL L100A.

 As expected from 40 years old second hand speakers, they had normal wear and tear marks on the cabinets, slightly pushed in tweeter dust caps and crackling potentiometers – nothing that would put me off from buying them.
-Because I was redecorating the whole house, these were placed in the attic and not touched until very recently, when I decided to finally test them.

 The JBL L100 Century are the consumer version of the legendary JBL 4310 studio monitors.
 In the late 60s JBL already had a great reputation for making very accurate, full size monitors for studios.
 Growing demand for more compact control room monitor, forced JBL to start working on the 4310 model.
 The requirements were: high power handling, high acoustic output without distortion and smooth frequency response thought entire audio spectrum – all of that from a 45l enclosure.
 Two years after the work begun, JBL Professional Division introduced the 4310 studio monitors.
 These speakers quickly became first choice for many well known studios, including Capitol, Deutsche Grammophon, EMI, London/Decca, RCA, etc. In fact, these monitors became so popular, that many musicians and engineers started purchasing these for home use.
 This in turn, encouraged JBL to produce the consumer version of these monitors – JBL L100.
 JBL claimed for these to be acoustically identical to the studio equivalents, but finished in more provocative style, appropriate for home environment.
 And this provocative style is one of the most characteristic features of the JBL L100 speakers – the open cell foam grilles with truncated pyramids.
 I dare to say that these are one of the most iconic speak grills ever made.